Linuxfabrik/monitoring-plugins/check-plugins/githubstatus/README.md

 Monitors the GitHub status page for service disruptions.
 Reports the overall status indicator, individual component states, and any unresolved incidents.
 Alerts on active incidents or degraded components.

-**Alerting Logic:**

-* WARN if there are any unresolved incidents
-* WARN if any GitHub component is not in "operational" state
-* WARN if the overall status indicator is not "none" (when no individual components or incidents are reported)

 **Data Collection:**

 * Queries the public GitHub status API at `https://www.githubstatus.com/api/v2/summary.json`